Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more.

 But these issues surely won’t last.
 The company’s passionate founders and a world-class team of engineers based in Switzerland are sure to make this product a viable contender to Logitech Harmony for a long time to come.

-Our Neeo Universal Remote Review for 2019: Your Turn
+Neeo Universal Remote Review: Your Turn

 We hope you enjoyed our review of the Neeo smart universal remote control.